4. Skip to content

 Notes

-This class is abstract and should not be instantiated directly.
-Subclasses must implement all abstract methods to specify distribution behavior.
+This class is abstract and cannot be instantiated directly.
+All abstract methods must be implemented by subclasses.

 Source code in illia/distributions/torch/base.py